 All in all I really like this boat and find it's great to knock about in.

+I do half my paddling on windless morning weekends and the boat is fun and a little faster than the Phoenix Isere I was using.
+It glides without seeming to leave a bow wake.
 Where the ‘long-skinny’ benefits of this boat shine is in the afternoon when the wind comes up; then the boat is much faster than my Isere.
 Twenty one inches vs. 24 inches of width makes a big difference in waves, the slender Impulse cuts through and seems to go just as fast as on flat water.
 Less work wasted lifting the boat over every wave.
 The only time this boat isn’t tracking perfect is in a range of 10 to 35 deg off beam in a strong choppy sea; then it’s easier to find a different route, or deploy the rudder.
 The rudder is worth getting for windy conditions around the harbor, or (as I found) in the unexpected high wind condition; it is also good for drifting down wind and taking a break.

 This is my first skinny boat, and I might not have opted for this model had I not talked to Joe and Bonny Sedivec, the owners of SEDA.
 Joe asks about my background and said he thought I was ready for the Impulse instead of the Swift.
 I already have a short sporty boat and the Impulse has helped increase my skills.
 (I waited too long to get it padded to fit.)
 The quality is far better than I expected.
 I opted for Kevlar without the Jell coat; I was warned I would see flaws that are usually hidden, but I can’t find them.
 The cockpit is comfortable and roomy, and though the boat is big I’m able to handle it at 5ft 8 and 140 lbs.
 It doesn’t feel big on the water.
 The hatches seal well, though I had a minor sewing problem with the strap/handle to the neoprene inner cover.
 I fixed it in ten minutes.
 The covers are a little difficult to close until you learn to hook the handle side first when installing the seal.